softius/phlow/docs/concepts.md

 * **End Node**: Represents the result of the process and indicates that the workflow has reached the completion phase.
 * **Error Node**: Represents an exception within the workflow which might trigger a different path in workflow execution.

-## Activities
+## Actions
-An activity denotes something that must be _done_.
+An actions denotes something that must be _done_.

-* **Task**: A task is an atomic workflow step.
 It represents a single unit of work within the workflow, which usually can not be broken down into further steps.

+* **Callback**: A callback is a orkflow step that can invoke any [PHP callable](http://php.net/manual/en/language.types.callable.php).

 ## Gateways
 A gateway denotes forking and merging of workflow paths.